 - Laundry detergent

-If you’re frequently spending money to replace supplies that wear out before their time or products that spoil because you stored them improperly, learning how to take better care of things can help you cut costs.
+If you’re frequently spending money to replace reusable supplies that wear out before their time, learning how to take better care of things can help you cut costs.
 Likewise, consumables like dish soap and cleaning supplies should last longer than they do for many people.

-The cost of detergent, soap, and other household supplies can seem small, but they add up over time.
+Other than a few major appliances, the cost of household supplies can seem small, but it adds up over time.
 Finding ways to trim those expenses can help you focus on saving for your big financial goals or splurge on something fun.